The care the head teacher of Chiyembekezo School shows to her pupils even outside the classroom has a ripple effect on the larger community.

 Part of the OM Malawi ministry is doing community work, and after Catherine’s visit to Chisomo’s home, the workers at the school decided that they needed to fix the roof.
 In two visits the roof was fixed and the family was also prayed for, given a reed mat, food, baby clothes and a blanket for the surviving twin, as the other twin had died during childbirth.

-Catherine’s role is bigger than just teaching classes; her love that goes beyond the classroom to help meet the physical needs of her students and their guardians is a witness to the Muslims in the community.
+Catherine’s role is bigger than just teaching classes; her love that goes beyond the classroom to help meet the physical needs of her students and their guardians is a witness to people in the community.

 Unfortunately, the other twin later died, but God’s love that was shown to this family remains undying.
 Chisomo’s name means “grace,” and the dream behind the Chiyembekezo School is to extend hope and grace to the kids, in expectation for it to ripple into this community and the rest of Malawi.